Host your website

 Here is a summary of the steps to follow if you want to host a web page or web application on a MaadiX server:

-1. On the MaadiX Control Panel, create a regular account with SFTP or SSH access to be the webmaster of the site.
+1. On the MaadiX Control Panel, create a regular account with SFTP access (or SFTP and SSH access) to be the webmaster of the site.

 2. On the MaadiX Control Panel, add the domain or sub-domain and assign the previously created account as webmaster.